Chronic Pain Conditions

 What Are They?

-Chronic Pain is pain that continues longer than may normally be expected after an injury or surgery, eg long term back pain, or pain after an accident or surgery, or pain which arises without obvious cause, eg Fibromyalgia.
+Chronic Pain is either pain that continues longer than may normally be expected after an injury or surgery, eg long term back pain, or pain after an accident or surgery, or pain which arises without obvious cause, eg Fibromyalgia.

 There is no fixed time limit for the transition between classifying pain as acute (short term) or chronic (long term), but generally pain that isn’t improving over some months could be considered as Chronic Pain.

 We know that Chronic Pain can be linked to other health issues including stress, anxiety, and depression, although cause and effect may be mutual.
 We also know that Chronic Pain can have a sub concious psychological aspect to it – due to the Nervous System becoming over sensitive and incorrectly interpreting pain signals from the body.